dseagrav/ld/README.md

 If you wish to emulate the optional 2x2 configuration, run configure with the option `--enable-config-2x2=yes`

+If you are in possession of a physical Lambda keyboard and/or mouse, you may enable the use of these with the options `--enable-config-physkbd` and `--enable-config-physms`.
+You will need to provide serial interface hardware as required to communicate with these items.

 After compilation, run-time options are controlled by a configuration file.
 If you have the YAML library installed (and configure found it),